CIInc/ngpoolui/README.md

 Run `git push azure master --force` to package Express node app, generate web.config, integrate iisnode and deploy to Azure.

+## Monitor

+###Viewing Logs
+Run `az webapp log tail --resource-group XMRPool --name XMRPool` to view (or "tail") the logs from the running Website.
+Any calls to console.log() in the site will be displayed in your terminal.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).